Ryndine/elon-tweets-bitcoin/README.md

 - All Bitcoin values and trades from 2021 to 2019 using Klines Binance Data.
 - All Dogecoin values and trades from 2021 to 2019 using Klines Binance Data.

-## Our methods and observation directions:
+## Methods and observation directions:
 - Work on ETL for project.
 - With Textblob, we will analyze all of Elon Musk's tweets to extract all noun phrases and store them into a new dataframe.
 - Use the new DataFrame, we can find a ponit in time when Elon Musk says mentions "Telsa", "Bitcoin", and "Dogecoin", then check what the value of Bitcoin and Dogecoin were around that time.